 - Presentation skills and attention to detail.

-- Ability to plan your own work, work on your own initiative.
+- The ability to plan your own work, work on your own initiative.

-- Ability to manage pressure and conflicting demands and prioritize tasks and workload.
+- the ability to manage pressure and conflicting demands and prioritize tasks and workload.

 Job Description :